Skip to content

 Actors can produce output in two ways:

-1. Return Values: The out record is stored as frame metadata and appended to the actor’s output topic (<actor-name>.out by default unless modified by return_options.suffix)
+1. Return Values: The out record is stored as frame metadata and appended to the actor’s output topic (<actor-name>.out by default unless modified by return_options.suffix).

 Terminal window